podinate/podinate/install.md

     - Kubectl apply -f from github
 - Check connection to the Podinate controller

-- Most of the above is done, this is new:
+- Most of the above is just yaml wrangling, this is new:
 - Create initial admin user
 - Create credential for admin user
 - Use credential to create default account
-- Present the login information to the user
+- Present the login information to the user (base64-encoded?)

 # Demo Steps
 ## Introduction